ccxt/ccxt/CONTRIBUTING.md

 node run-tests [--php] [--js] [--python] [--python3] [exchange] [symbol]
 ```

-For example, the first of the following lines will only test the single master version of source (`ccxt.js`).
+For example, the first of the following lines will only test the source JS version of the library (`ccxt.js`).
 It does not require an `npm run build` before running it (can be useful if you need to verify quickly whether your changes break the code or not):

 ```shell